-The Town's unemployment rate at June 30, 2014 was 5.1%, a 1.6% decrease from the same time last year.
-After five years ranging from 6.4% to 8%, the Town's unemployment rate has finally dropped to close to the fiscal year 2008 level of 4.7% the Town experienced before the start of this recession.
+The Town's unemployment rate at June 30, 2015 was 4.3%, a .6% decrease from the same time last year.
+After six years ranging from 6.4% to 8%, the Town's unemployment rate has finally dropped to below the fiscal year 2008 level of 4.7% the Town experienced before the start of this recession.

-The Town's unemployment rate compares favorably to the 6.7% for the State of Connecticut and the 6.1% nationally.
+The Town's unemployment rate compares favorably to the 5.7% for the State of Connecticut and the 5.3% nationally.
 The unemployment rates continue to be a major concern nationwide as we pull out of this recessionary environment.

-Elected and appointed officials considered these factors, among others, when setting the fiscal year 2014-2015 General Fund budget and tax rates.
+Elected and appointed officials considered these factors, among others, when setting the fiscal year 2015-2016 General Fund budget and tax rates.

-As previously stated, the General Fund total fund balance increased from \$19.9 million at June 30, 2013 to \$21.5 million at June 30, 2014.
-Of this \$21.5 million General Fund balance, \$64 thousand was nonspendable due to form (inventory accounts), and \$5.3 million was assigned (\$982 for purchases on order and \$4.3 million for one-time capital expenditures in the 2014-2015 budget), leaving an unassigned fund balance of \$16.2 million in the General Fund at June 30, 2014.
-The Town decided to use excess unassigned fund balance to cash fund one-time expenditures during the fiscal year 2014-2015 budget to improve the Town's infrastructure without taking on the additional debt.
-The Town feels that \$16.2 million in the unassigned fund balance places the Town in a strong position to withstand unexpected events, and still have flexibility to cash fund additional Capital Projects.
+As previously stated, the General Fund total fund balance decreased from \$21.5 million at June 30, 2014 to \$19.1 million at June 30, 2015.
+Of this \$19.1 million General Fund balance, \$56 thousand was nonspendable due to form (inventory accounts) and \$1.3 million was assigned for purchases on order, leaving an unassigned fund balance of \$17.8 million in the General Fund at June 30, 2015.
+Last year, the Town had decided to use excess unassigned fund balance to cash fund one-time expenditures during the fiscal year 2014-2015 budget to improve the Town's infrastructure without taking on the additional debt.
+The Town feels that the \$17.8 million in the unassigned fund balance places the Town in a strong position to withstand unexpected events, and still have flexibility to cash fund additional Capital Projects.

-The Town adopted a General Fund budget of \$138.6 million for 2014-2015 compared to an adopted budget of \$129.3 million for 2013-2014, for an overall increase of \$9.3 million or 7.2%.
-Of this amount, the Board of Education budget increased \$2.8 million or 3.4%, the Town operating budget increased \$2.2 million or 4.8%, and one-time Capital expenditures were budget for \$4.3 million (utilizing excess unassigned fund balance).
+The Town adopted a General Fund budget of \$138.3 million for 2015-2016 compared to an adopted budget of \$134.3 million for 2014-2015 (reduced by one-time capital expenditures of \$4.27 million funded by Use of Fund Balance).
+This budget is \$3.9 million or 2.9% higher than the fiscal year 2014-2015 budget.
+Of this amount, the Board of Education budget increased \$2.6 million or 3.0%, the Town operating budget increased \$1.3 million or 2.9%.

-Costs of the Town's business-type activities, accounted for in the Sewer Operating Fund, are expected to increase by approximately 12.6% during fiscal year 2014-2015.
-The increase in expenditure budget is to pay for the higher maintenance costs of the Denitrification Facility, the new Facilities Plan, and increased costs to haul sludge.
-The Town has hired Tighe & Bond Inc. to put together a Facilities Plan to review the current systems in an effort to gain better efficiencies in the Sewer's Operations.
+Costs of the Town's business-type activities, accounted for in the Sewer Operating Fund, are expected to remain at the fiscal year 2014-2015 level of \$5.7 million for fiscal year 2015-2016.
+After the sewer rate changes of July 2014, the fund is generating sufficient revenue to cover the expenditures of the fund.
+The Town hired Tighe & Bond Inc. to put together a Facilities Plan to review the current systems in an effort to gain better efficiencies in the Sewer's Operations.
 This project includes future upgrade possibilities at the plant, as well as process improvements such as phosphorus removal and sludge digestion, as well as a sewer rate plan.